-Here is what each one does, when you need it, and how to figure out which combination fits your situation.
+All three services do real work, but they do different work, and getting the wrong one (or skipping the right one) creates compliance problems with real consequences.
+Here is what each one actually does, when you need which, and how to figure out the combination that fits your situation.

-Registered agent is the only one of these three that is legally required.
-Every state requires your LLC to have a registered agent with a physical street address in that state.
-The agent accepts one specific type of mail: service of process (lawsuit papers), government notices, and compliance documents from the Secretary of State.
+Registered agent is the only one of the three that is legally required.
+Every state requires your LLC to have a registered agent with a physical street address in that state, available during business hours.
+The agent accepts one specific category of mail: service of process (lawsuit papers), government notices, and compliance documents from the Secretary of State.
 That is it.
 They do not handle your regular business mail, packages, or IRS correspondence.

 Virtual mailbox is a Commercial Mail Receiving Agency (CMRA).
-A provider at a physical location receives all your mail and packages, assigns you a suite number, and lets you manage everything digitally.
+A provider at a physical location accepts all your mail and packages, assigns you a suite number, and lets you manage everything digitally.
 You authorize them via USPS Form 1583.
-A virtual mailbox handles your everyday business mail but does not satisfy the registered agent requirement unless the provider specifically offers registered agent service at that location.
+A virtual mailbox handles your everyday business mail but does not satisfy the registered agent requirement unless the provider also offers registered agent service at that location.

 Virtual office is a step beyond a virtual mailbox.
-It includes everything a mailbox does, plus a real office lease agreement, a dedicated business phone number (at some providers), and sometimes access to physical meeting rooms or coworking space.
-The lease agreement is the key differentiator.
-Some banks, payment processors, and platforms like Amazon Seller Central require proof of a physical office lease, and a virtual office provides that documentation.
+It includes everything a mailbox does plus a real office lease agreement, a dedicated business phone number at some providers, and sometimes access to physical meeting rooms or coworking space.
+The lease document is the key differentiator.
+Banks, payment processors, and platforms like Amazon Seller Central often require proof of a physical office lease, and a virtual office provides that documentation.
+Our LLC bank account address guide covers when banks specifically require this.

 | Registered Agent | Virtual Mailbox | Virtual Office | |